ktor-doc-jp/ktor-doc-jp/servers/deploy.md

 CREATE DATABASE
 ```

-With those files, you can use gradle or maven to create a [fat-jar](#fat-jar) and adjust the `Procfile`
+With these files, you can use Gradle or Maven to create a [fat-jar](#fat-jar) and adjust the `Procfile`
-pointing to the right file.
+to point to the right file.

 After building the jar, in Unix systems you can use `heroku local:start` to start your server.

 #### Deploying

 You first have to create an app or set the git remote. `heroku create` will create an app
-with a random available name and will set a git remote of the repo.
+with a random available name and it will set a git remote of the repo.
 After calling `heroku create`, you should see something like this:

 ```